polyfy/polylith/readme.md

 When working with a Polylith system, we want to keep everything as simple as possible and maximize our productivity.
-The Lego-like way of organising code into bricks, helps us with both of these challenges.
+The Lego-like way of organising code into bricks, helps us with both of these goals.

 One problem we normally have when developing software without using Polylith, is that the production environment and the development environment has a 1:1 relationship.
-This happens because we use the production codebase for development, so if we create a new service in production, it will automatically "turn up" in development.
+This happens because we use the production codebase for development, so if we create a new service in production, it will automatically "turn up" in the development environment.

 In Polylith we avoid this problem by separating the development environment from production.
 Thanks to components, we can create any environment we want by putting the bricks we need into one place.